technologiestiftung/qtrees-vectortiles/README.md

 # QTrees Vector Tiles Generator

 This project is a pipeline to generate vector tiles based on a PGSQL Database.
-It uses gdal, tippicanoe and mbtileserver to generate and serve vector tiles.
+It uses gdal, tippecanoe and mbtileserver to generate and serve vector tiles.
 It is a part of the QTrees.ai project.

 ## Prequisites